-We may consider it even more fundamental to interpret our result from the angle of measure theory in the sense that an entropy-maximized measure over the tuples of a tuple-space (as an extension to typical measure theory defined for the subsets of a set) induces a Fock Space, along with the appropriate probability rule (Born rule) for use in quantum mechanics.
+Some may consider it even more fundamental to interpret our result from the angle of measure theory in the sense that an entropy-maximized measure over the tuples of a tuple-space (as an extension to typical measure theory defined for the subsets of a set) induces a Fock Space, along with the appropriate probability rule (Born rule) for use in quantum mechanics.
 The measures used in quantum mechanics would thus result quite intuitively from this simple extension of measure theory, previously defined for sets, to tuples, and then simply maximizing the entropy.

-We should mention that, although tuples can represent anything, in our system Axiom 1 requires the tuples to represent halted program states.
-But this is a very unrestrictive constraints; it simply enforces, at the most general level possible, that all states of the wave-function (or Fock Space) are comprehensible to the scientific method.
+We should mention that, although tuples can represent anything, in our system Axiom 1 requires the tuples to represent experimental images (or halted programs).
+But this is a very unrestrictive constraint; it simply enforces, while introducing no other constraints, that all states of the measure are comprehensible to the scientific method.